rmariuzzo/ruty/README.md

 ## Development

-If you want to contribute to development please follow these instructions:
+If you want to contribute to this project please follow these instructions:

 1. Clone this repo.
 2. Install dependencies with `npm i`.